gwu-montreal/know-your-rights/copy-src/text.md

 |                       | - 6% of wages earned     |
 +-----------------------+--------------------------+

-- indemnities are calculated based on the wages you earned during the previous year
+- indemnities (additional sums of money that do not include wages) are calculated based on the wages you earned during the previous year
 - indemnities must be paid as a lump sum before the start of your vacation
 - an employee who is already entitled to 2 weeks can take **1 additional week of